syvixor/skills-icons/.github/pull_request_template.md

 ## Icon Contribution

 ### Icon Name

-- None
+- () Specify the name of the icon here.

 ### Checklist

-- [ ] Icon follows design guidelines.
+- [ ] The icon is created using one of the provided [icon templates](icon-templates)
-- [ ] Added to correct directory.
+- [ ] The icon is added to the correct directory (`/icons`).
-- [ ] Preview image attached.
+- [ ] A preview image is attached.
+- [ ] The icon name follows the naming convention (e.g., `iconname.svg`).

 ### Preview

-`Please attach a preview image of the icon here.`
+Please attach a preview image of the icon here.

 ### Additional Notes

-Any extra information about the icon design or implementation.
+Provide any extra information about the icon design, implementation, or relevant context.

 ### Issues Closed

-If merging this pr closes an issue link it here.
+If this PR closes an issue, link it here (e.g., `Closes #123`).